A2osX/A2osX/README.md

 Consult the **[documentation](#documentation)** section below to find other resources available to you for learning how to install, use, develop and test A2osX.
 The Hardware section of the User Guide contains more information on supported hardware.

 ## News...

+**2019-10-19** - Updated RC images to Build 1653 which fixed bugs in CUT and includes a patched version of ProDOS 2.03 to correct year display for ThunderClocks.

 **2019-10-18** - Updated A2osX Release Candidate based on Build No 1650 is now available and can be found in our **[Media directory](.Floppies)**.
 In addition, a new disk image **TDBOOT** has been created that is preconfigured to automatically load Uthernet2 driver, start network services and launch the TelnetD server process (hence name TD for TelnetD Boot).